Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV

 where $\hat{G}_{\mathrm{ref}}$ and $\hat{G}$ are the complex signals obtained by Fourier transforming the reference and perturbed images, isolating the spectrum around the carrier frequency $f_0$ (e.g. using a Gaussian or rectangular window), and then taking the inverse transform.

+The spectrum of the perturbed image exhibits sidebands around the carrier frequency, whose width increases with the maximum surface slope.
+For accurate demodulation, these sidebands must not overlap with either the DC component or the second harmonic.
+The latter condition is generally more restrictive, and \citet{Takeda1983} showed that for their specific imaging geometry, it requires

+where $h$ is surface elevation, $L$ is the distance from the projector exit pupil to the reference plane, and $D$ is the distance between the projector and camera.

 The complex exponential satisfies so all numbers differing by integer multiples of $2\pi i$ in their imaginary part map to the same complex value.
 Consequently, the complex logarithm is multivalued, and in practice is restricted to its principal branch with imaginary range $(-\pi, \pi]$.
-As a result, when the true phase shift exceeds this range, $\Delta \phi(x,y)$ is discontinuous at the branch cut, with jumps of $\pm 2\pi$.
-In other words, the phase field is wrapped.
+When the true phase shift exceeds this range, $\Delta \phi(x,y)$ is discontinuous at the branch cut with jumps of $\pm 2\pi$, a condition known as phase wrapping.